XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/rippled-server-modes.md

 # rippled Server Modes

-`rippled` is the core peer-to-peer server that manages the XRP Ledger.

-## Types of rippled Servers

 The `rippled` server software can run in several modes depending on its configuration, including:

 * Stock server - follows the network with a local copy of the ledger.